martin-olivier/airgorah/README.md

   </a>
 </p>

+⚠️ Performing attacks on WiFi networks you are not owner of is illegal in almost all countries.
+This software is only for educational purposes.
+The author is not responsible for any misuse of this software.

+Airgorah is a WiFi auditing software that can perform deauth attacks and WPA password recovery.
+It can be used to audit a network and discover the devices connected to it, to perform a deauth attack against a specific device or all the devices connected to the network, and to recover the password of an access point.

-Airgorah is written in Rust and uses [GTK4 bindings](https://github.com/gtk-rs/gtk4-rs) for the graphical part.
+It is written in Rust and uses [GTK4 bindings](https://github.com/gtk-rs/gtk4-rs) for the graphical part.
 The software is based on [aircrack-ng](https://github.com/aircrack-ng/aircrack-ng) tools suite.

-⚠️ This software is for educational purposes only.
-It should not be used for illegal activity.
-The author is not responsible for its use.

 ![illustration](.github/assets/illustration.png)